Herbal Red Flags For Lupus

 St John’s Wart is a natural mood regulator, often used to treat depression.
 Unfortunately, it is also known for drug interactions and may cause increased sun sensitivity, which is already a problematic lupus symptom.

 There could be other herbs that should not be paired with your medications or could induce symptoms.
 Do the research, consult professionals and get informed!

 A Note on Medical Marijuana

-There are some countries that allow marijuana to be used medically to treat nausea, pain, and other symptoms.
-Made from the dried leaves and buds of the Cannabis sativa plant, it is available as oil or a pill, but can also be smoked, inhaled, or eaten.
+There are some countries that allow marijuana to be used medically to treat nausea, pain and other symptoms.
+Made from the dried leaves and buds of the Cannabis sativa plant, it is available as an oil or a pill, but can also be smoked, inhaled, or eaten.

 Laws vary regarding this controversial herb known primarily for its recreational use.
 The Lupus Foundation of America “supports further research on the use of medical marijuana for treating and alleviating the symptoms of lupus.”

 The LFA also “strongly recommends that those with lupus engage their doctors in a frank conversations about medical marijuana before considering its use for lupus.”

 The amount of information on herbs and how to safely integrate them into your health plan can be intimidating.
 Take your time and make sure you find the alternative health practitioner who is right for you.

 If you are looking for a way to take a baby step into the world of herbs, remember that the main component of herbal medicine is readily available in your grocery store.
 Sometimes the symptom support you need is in your cupboard!

 Here are three examples of anti-inflammatory herb power that you can find at your corner store: